FIV95/SNHU/CS210/Project3/readme.md

 ## Introduction

-This project is designed to handle document-related operations, including reading item purchase records, processing them, and generating output documents with sorted product data.
+This project is designed to handle document-related operations, including reading item purchase records, processing them, and generating output and documents with sorted product data.

 ## Features